7 Reasons You Aren’t Losing Weight With Zumba

 The problem is, they didn’t have much to show for their hard work.
 Before you take offense, I obviously understand that just because someone is not a size 2, doesn’t mean they haven’t made any progress.
 Who knows where they could have been coming from right?

 No one understands this more than me.
-I am specifically talking about women who have been dancing Zumba multiple times a week over a long period of time who complain about not losing any weight – but coming back anyway because class is in their own words, addictive.
+I am specifically talking about women who have been dancing Zumba multiple times a week over a long period of time who complain about not losing any weight – but coming back anyway because class is in their own words, addictive, they don’t realize they could also buy hcg injections in order to lose weight. visit Observer for more information.

 Perhaps you can relate?